-I am originally from a small town in Eastern Europe.
 Last year, I came to the United States to meet a man I had been corresponding with for months.
-We married, but soon after our wedding, he began to physically abuse me.
+We married, but soon after our wedding, he began to mistreat me.
 He took my visa and told me that if I leave him, I'll never get my green card and he will have me deported.
 In the past year, he has thrown me down a flight of stairs and broken my arm.
 I am very afraid of him and I don't know what to do.
-I heard about VAWA through a friend, but it seems like a complicated process and I only have a small amount of money saved that my husband does not know about.
-Should I hire an immigration lawyer?
+The U.S. is my home now, and I don't want to leave.

-Applying for VAWA relief isn't a situation where you can just fill out a few forms and expect an approval—you have to convince U.S. Citizenship and Immigration Services (USCIS) that you deserve this unusual remedy.
-And the application process can take several months, during which time it's helpful to have an attorney keeping your paperwork safe and handling tasks that would be hard for you to do without attracting your abuser's attention.
+Applying for VAWA relief isn't a situation where you can just fill out a few forms and expect an approval—you have to actually convince U.S. Citizenship and Immigration Services (USCIS) that you deserve this unusual remedy.
+The application process can take several months, during which time it's helpful to have an attorney keeping your paperwork safe and handling tasks that would be hard for you to do without attracting your abuser's attention.

 The good news is that a number of immigration attorney who specialize in VAWA cases offer their services for reduced fees, or sometimes for free.

 The Violence Against Women Act (VAWA) is a federal law that helps victim advocates, community organizations, and government agencies better respond to domestic violence and sexual assault.
 The VAWA immigration application is a way to help battered immigrant spouses (both men and women) and children of United States citizens and green card holders obtain a green card (lawful permanent residence) independently from, and without notifying, their abuser.
+(See 8 U.S. Code § 1154(a)(a)(A)(iii).)

-Abused immigrants can apply for a green card via VAWA in two steps).
-First, you file a self-petition (USCIS Form I-360) along with the requisite supporting documentation.
 If you meet the criteria for VAWA and USCIS approves your self petition, you may then apply to adjust your status, using USCIS Form I-485.
 If this application is approved, you will receive a green card.

 The process of petitioning for a green card through VAWA requires only two steps—but that doesn't mean it's easy.
 To get your case approved, you will need to submit a lot of evidence about both you and your abuser.
 You are required to prove: